Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/20_Cloudlet.md

 ### Key Concepts

 1. **Cloudlet**:
-   - A cloudlet is a localized cloud computingg resource that is ` typically closer to the mobile device `than traditional cloud data centres.
+   - A cloudlet is a localized cloud computing resource that is ` typically closer to the mobile device `than traditional cloud data centres.
 It can be` used to provide low-latency access` to computing resources and storage.

     - Cloudlet reduces the latency in reaching the cloud servers.
 Cloudlet resides near to the mobile devices.